The BIG Collection Introduction

 - Maurice York, Director Library Initiatives, Big Ten Academic Alliance

-- Brenda Johnson, Chair, Big Ten Academic Alliance Library Directors, Library Director and University Librarian, University of Chicago
+- Lisa Carter, Chair, Big Ten Academic Alliance Library Directors, University Librarian and Dean of Libraries, University of Michigan

 The BIG Collection